z3us-dapps/z3us/apps/extension/README.md

 ]
 ```

-- Create archive by compresing all the files `inside` the directory `apps/extension/dist`.
+- Create archive by compressing all the files `inside` the directory `apps/extension/dist`.
 - In the Firefox browser navigate to `about:debugging#/runtime/this-firefox`.
 - Click the button `Load temporary Add-on...`, then select an archive file you prepared.